wkid-neu/GHP-FPGA-CNN/FPGA_linux/bitstreams/bit.md

-This folder contains bitstream files
+This folder contains bitstream files.